Hetrafi/hetracoin-sui/README.md

 - Keep deployment artifacts (deployment-*.json files) private as they may contain sensitive information

 ### Access Control
-- The treasury and admin addresses should be secure multisig wallets for production
+- The treasury and admin addresses will be secure multisig wallets for production
-- Rotate keys periodically for enhanced security
+- Keys rotated periodically for enhanced security
-- Use different keys for different environments (testnet/mainnet)
+- Different keys for different environments (testnet/mainnet)

 ### Testing
 - Comprehensive integration and unit testing